crate/cratedb-toolkit/doc/io/postgresql/index.md

 ## Configure

-Because the underlying framework is [dlt], you will configure parameters like batch size in your `.dlt/config.toml`.
+Because the underlying framework uses [dlt], you will configure parameters like batch size in your `.dlt/config.toml`.
 ```toml
 [data_writer]